Martyr’s Day in Uganda

 The History Of Martyrs’ Day In Uganda

-Between January 31, 1885, and January 27, 1887, King Mwanga executed 22 Anglican and 22 Catholic converts to Christianity.
-On the 3rd of June in 1886, he killed an additional 32 young men by burning them to death at Namungongo.
+Between January 31, 1885, and January 27, 1887, King Mwanga executed 22 Anglican and 23 Catholic converts to Christianity.
+On the 3rd of June in 1886, he killed an additional 32 young men by burning them to death at Namugongo.
 What was their crime?
 Their crime was their refusal to renounce Christianity.

-The actions of the king led to a revolution which ended up overthrowing in 1888 and was backed by the British government.
+The actions of the king led to a revolution which ended up overthrowing him in 1888 and was backed by the British government.
 Mwanga negotiated with the British, however, and in exchange for handing some of his power over to the British East Africa Company, he was reinstated to the throne in 1889.
-That wouldn’t last long though because in 1897 he was eventually deposed and became an exile.
+That wouldn’t last long, though, because in 1897 he was eventually deposed and became an exile.

 Interesting Facts About Uganda

-We’ve assembled quite the collection of facts about Uganda that we feel everyone enjoying this holiday article is really going to appreciate.
+We’ve assembled quite the collection of facts about Uganda that we feel everyone enjoying this holiday article will really appreciate.

-- The current life expectancy of Uganda is 63.73 years of age.
+• The current life expectancy in Uganda is 63.73 years.

 Observing Martyrs’ Day In Uganda